Gambler's ruin

 Set Payoff wizard prompt 'Do you want to calculate expected utilities by setting a reward or payoff to a state?' with Yes highlighted as the selected answer for the Gambler's ruin example.

-Step 5: Analyzing the result.
+Step 5: Read the result

 Generated Markov model for the Gambler's ruin example shown as a decision tree diagram after completing the wizard.